 Now that you have the technical part sorted, it’s time to prepare your live streaming format.

-Based on your objective, target audience, and resources, you should first select your webinar type.
+You should first select your webinar type based on your objective, target audience, and resources.
 Consider these LinkedIn Live examples to build up your streaming strategy: